 Antitrust laws were created with the purpose of protecting competition in the marketplace.
 Competition is seen as a positive thing because it helps consumers save money while simultaneously encouraging businesses to produce better products.

-The Sherman Antitrust Act, The Clayton Act, and The Federal Trade Commission Act were all put in place to protect the economy, and if a person is found to be in violation of any of these antitrust acts, they can face federal criminal charges.
+The Sherman Antitrust Act, The Clayton Act, and The Federal Trade Commission Act were all put in place to protect the economy.
+If a person is found to be in violation of any of these antitrust acts, they can face federal criminal charges.

 Antitrust violations are considered to be felony offenses and if convicted, violators could be punished with heavy fines or time in prison.

 Regardless of the circumstances behind antitrust violation allegations, the situation will need to be handled by an experienced and skilled Tallahassee federal criminal lawyer.
 An attorney from our firm will address the situation and will take the necessary legal measures to help you avoid being convicted of this serious federal offense.
-Having these charges reduced or dismissed completely will be the number one priority of your defense attorney, and they will use their knowledge, skills, and resources to work tirelessly towards this goal.
+Having these charges reduced or dismissed completely will be the number one priority of your defense attorney, and they will use their knowledge, skills and resources to work tirelessly toward this goal.